space-ultra/spaceplusultra/README.md

 # Hi there!
 I'm Tim

-I am the founder of **[space+ultra](https://spaceplusultra.com)** — a Berlin-based software developer, consultant, and boutique agency with a strong background in urban technology.
-With over **9 years** of experience working with urban data.
+I am the co-founder of **[space+ultra](https://spaceplusultra.com)** — a Berlin-based software developer, consultant, and agency with a strong background in urban technology.

 🌟 **My Focus**: I am committed to crafting innovative and sustainable digital solutions that address complex challenges with precision and a data-driven mindset.

 ---

 ## 💼 What I Do:
-- 🚀 **Product Development**:  Building tools like **arc-dash**, an AI chatbot for navigating public projects, and **dat-kai**, a geospatial platform for urban planning and visualization.
+- 🚀 **Product Development**:  Building tools like **em-dash**, our flagship AI-powered platform for smart customer engagement, **arc-dash**, an AI chatbot for navigating public projects, and **dat-kai**, a geospatial platform for urban planning and visualization.
 - 🤖 **Artificial Intelligence**:  Creating AI agents to automate workflows, enhance collaboration, and provide predictive insights.
 - 📊 **Data Analytics**:  Proficient in working with diverse datasets, GIS analysis, and ETL workflows.
 Recently completed the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).